3rg1s/SBNotes/README.md

 -----------------

-# ⛔ Please Assume there may be a vulnerability in the code, as the web app is not tested yet for such.
+## ⛔ There is a change to be a vulenrability in this webapp.
+Please use with caution!